wanghaisheng/responsive-landing-page-starter/content/blog/en/looking-back-my-pandemic-story.md

 ---
 title: "Looking Back: My Pandemic Story"
-description: One thing we can all say, the last year and a half have brought changes none of us have anticipated.
-A global pandemic is something I've certainly never experienced, let alone my family.
-While we adjusted to what may be the new normal, I think taking the time to reflect on what's actually happened in my own family is important.
+description: The last year and a half have brought changes none of us have anticipated.
+Taking time to reflect on what's actually happened in my own family is important.
 author: kellyjandrews
-published: false
+published: true
 published_at: 2021-11-02T17:13:39.797Z
 updated_at: 2021-11-02T17:13:39.862Z
 category: devlife